tsteur/php-dev-vm/README.md

  `cp vagrantconfig_local.yaml-dist vagrantconfig_local.yaml`
  4. Execute the command `vagrant up`
  5. That's it.
 It'll take some time when executing this command the first time.
 It'll download the Vagrant base box once and install all required packages.
  6. Don't forget to update your local hosts file.
-Default project url is "myproject.local".
+Default is `192.168.33.41 myproject.local`.

 ### Usage